erinata/gennifer/README.md

     $ gem install gennifer

+You need some recipes to use gennifer.
+Before writing your own recipe, you are highly recommended to install the default settings and recipes.
-To put default settings in the folder ~/.gennifer
+To put default settings and recipes in the folder ~/.gennifer

     $ gen install